Prenatal Vitamins: Nutrition Your Baby Needs

 Stay safe.
 If you took special supplements before you got pregnant, don't take them now unless your doctor approves.

-There is one supplement you may want to ask your doctor about.
+There is one supplement you may want to ask your doctor about even though it is included in most PNV.
 Omega-3 fatty acids may help your baby's brain develop.
 If you don't eat fish high in omega-3s (anchovies, herring, salmon, sardines) your doctor may recommend an omega-3 supplement.